The Away Debacle: Is Judgment the Answer to Leadership Accountability?

 One perspective I try to foster thoughtfully in my son is that there are no bad people.
 No one is born bad.

-Even those you find most difficult to understand, who most rub you the wrong way, are the way they are for a reason.
+Even those you find most difficult to understand, or who most rub you the wrong way, are the way they are for a reason.

 Most people are doing the best they can, at the moment, with the resources and information they have at hand.